 Derby provides two types of join strategies -- nested loop and hash join.
 Nested loop join is more preferable in most cases.
 Hash join is preferred when inner table values are unique and outer table have many qualifying rows.
 Also, when the system estimates that the amount of memory required for hash join exceeds the amount available, nested loop will be used.

 Derby parses the prepared statement using Javacc and generates the Java binary code directly.
 JIT complier is supported, so that after several executions, JIT compiler will compile it to native code for performance improvement.
+Using ij, Derby can also run ad-hoc statements.
+The exact compilation process is unclear.

 Derby mainly support on-disk database.
 It also provides in-memory database for testing and developing applications.
+By following backup procedures, in-memory database can be stored and be used as either an in-memory database or normal on-disk database at a later time.

 Derby implements row-based storage model.
 Rows corresponds to records in data pages.